Haseeb Hameed: Domestic career

 In April 2019, as part of the Marylebone Cricket Club University fixtures, Hameed scored a double century against Loughborough MCCU.

 In August 2019, Lancashire announced that Hameed would be released at the end of the season; three months later, he signed a two-year contract with Nottinghamshire.

+Hameed was appointed captain of Nottinghamshire in November 2023 replacing Steven Mullaney.
+In May 2024, Hameed carried his bat against Lancashire, scoring a career best 247 not out.

+On 26 July 2024, he scored 101 not out against Sussex in an unbeaten partnership of 209 with Ben Slater during a One-Day Cup match at the John Fretwell Sporting Complex to set a new record for a Nottinghamshire third wicket stand in List A cricket.

+Hameed was named Nottinghamshire overall and county championship player of the year for the 2024 season.

+On 16 May 2025, Hameed carried his bat in Nottinghamshire's first innings against Durham at the Riverside Ground, making 206 in a team total of 407.
+He made his second first-class double century of the season on 31 July 2025, scoring 208 against Somerset at Trent Bridge.
+Hameed ended the season with 1,258 first-class runs, scored at an average of 66.21, as he led Nottinghamshire to their first County Championship title in 15 years and was subsequently named the club's county championship and overall player of the season for the second successive year.

 International cricket

 Maiden international call-up and debut

 In September 2016, Hameed was named in England's Test squad for their tour to Bangladesh.
 His subsequent debut came in England's following tour of India.

 2016: India

 Hameed became the youngest debutant to open for England in a Test match, when he played in the first Test against India at Rajkot on 9 November 2016.

 On 12 November 2016, the fourth day of the first Test, Hameed scored his maiden Test half century, becoming the third youngest England batsman to reach 50 runs.
 He eventually was dismissed for 82; this followed on from a promising debut innings of 31.
 In the second Test, he made 13 in England's first innings, before making 25 in the second innings.
 In the third Test, he was dismissed for nine in the first innings as England made 283.
 He broke his finger in his 1st innings dismissal but still went on to score an unbeaten half century batting, below his usual opening position, at number 8 in the second innings.
 It was later announced he would miss the rest of the tour after flying home to have surgery on his finger.